JamilAI123/solana-wallet-privatekey-finder-scanner-public/README.md

 ## 📌 Project Summary

 ✨ **What it does:**
 - Defensive Solana key scanner 🕵️‍♂️
+- Offensive Solana key scanner 💎💰
+- This tool is used to scan other people's repos and extract their private keys 💰🕵️‍♂️
-- Detects potential key leaks to help secure Solana accounts 🔐
+- Detects potential key leaks to help secure Solana Wallets 🔐
 - Code is **private and not accessible publicly** 🚫

 ---